-- All of the City Departments are fully operational, though working with staggered shifts, reduced capacity and telecommuting physical-distancing.
-But to pay bills online, click here.
+- All of the City Departments are fully operational.
+To pay bills online, click here.

 - For licenses, birth and death certificates antd other vital records, click here.
 Call or email the City Clerk at 603-610-7245 or email@example.com

-- For new vehicle registrations, the Tax Collector's office, which handles new registrations and titles, is offering appointments while City Hall is closed to the public.
-For the list of information you need to register your vehicles click here.
-Contact the Tax Office at 603-610-7244 or email@example.com To complete registration renewals online: click here.
+- For new vehicle registration and the information you need to register your vehicles click here.
+Contact the Tax Office at 603-610-7244 or firstname.lastname@example.org To complete registration renewals online: click here.

 - City Boards, Commissions and Committees continue to conduct business via zoom and teleconference meetings.
 Check the Municipal Calendar on the City website homepage for specific dates, agendas and participation instructions.